Asian shares up after First Republic aid spurs Wall St rally

 Since SVB's failure, investors have been on the lookout for banks with similar traits, such as lots of depositors with more than the $250,000 limit that's insured by the Federal Deposit Insurance Corp., or lots of tech startups and other highly connected people that can spread worries about a bank's strength quickly.

-Across the Atlantic, European stocks rose after the European Central Bank announced a hefty increase to interest rates.
-Concerns there were also easing about another bank, Credit Suisse, which has been battling troubles for years, but its plunge to a record low raised concerns just as more attention was shining on the wider industry.

-Credit Suisse's stock in Switzerland leaped 19.2% Thursday after it said it will strengthen its finances by borrowing up to 50 billion Swiss francs ($54 billion) from the Swiss National Bank.

-Much of the damage for banks is seen as the result of the Federal Reserve's fastest barrage of hikes to interest rates in decades.
-They've shocked the system following years of historically easy conditions in hopes of driving down painfully high inflation.
+The Federal Reserve's fastest barrage of hikes to interest rates in decades, to drive down inflation, has shocked the banking system following years of historically easy conditions.

-Higher rates can tame inflation by slowing the economy, but they raise the risk of a recession later on.
-They also hurt prices for stocks, bonds and other investments.
+Higher rates raise the risk of a recession later on and hurt prices for stocks, bonds and other investments.
 That latter factor was one of the issues hurting Silicon Valley Bank because high rates forced down the value of its bond investments.

 U.S. Treasury Secretary Janet Yellen told a Senate committee on Thursday that the nation's banking system ''remains sound'' and Americans ''can feel confident'' about their deposits.